jensws80/JensArduinoCarPedals/README.md

 This pedals have gas, brake and clutch and use a Arduino (Windows native drivers) to connect to usb port.
 Feel free to do pull request to this repository.

-All file you need you find in this git.
-<A HREF="https://github.com/jensws80/JensArduinoCarPedals/blob/master/jensArduinoCarPedals.ino">Download Arduino Project</A>

 # Parts you need to this project

 1. Arduino Pro Micro or any board based on ATmega32U4